-- Conversion of buildings where contributing to character for a range of uses including affordable housing, where there is accessibility to mains towns and villages (Option 1) - Conversion of appropriate buildings for a range of uses, with a priority for affordable housing.

-- No unacceptable impact on character, accessibility is an important consideration (Option 2) - Conversion of buildings for residential use only, including affordable housing, where opportunities for employment or self-catering accommodation have been explored (Option 3) - Conversion of buildings for a variety of uses, off site contributions sought for market housing.
-No affordable housing can be permitted in inaccessible areas (Option 4) - Permit a variety of conversion uses, affordable housing contributions required on conversions to market housing (Option 5) - 5.19 The Sustainability Appraisal concluded that Option 1 was the most sustainable option for infilling and round off, and Option 2 for conversion of buildings in the countryside. - 5.20 Policy 35 d) was developed from three options: - Option 1: Proposals for visitor attractions and recreational and leisure development will be permitted in the Local Service and Tourism Centre and the Local Centres.
+- Conversion of buildings where contributing to character for a range of uses including affordable housing, where there is accessibility to mains towns and villages (Option 1). - Conversion of appropriate buildings for a range of uses, with a priority for affordable housing.
+No unacceptable impact on character, accessibility is an important consideration (Option 2). - Conversion of buildings for residential use only, including affordable housing, where opportunities for employment or self-catering accommodation have been explored (Option 3). - Conversion of buildings for a variety of uses, off site contributions sought for market housing.
+No affordable housing can be permitted in inaccessible areas (Option 4). - Permit a variety of conversion uses, affordable housing contributions required on conversions to market housing (Option 5). - 5.14 Option 5 for infilling and rounding off was suggested for consideration through the consultation on the Preferred Strategy. - 5.15 The Sustainability Appraisal concluded that Option 1 was the most sustainable option for infilling and round off, and Option 2 for conversion of buildings in the countryside. - 5.16 Policy 39 d) was developed from three options: - Option 1: Proposals for visitor attractions and recreational and leisure development will be permitted in the Local Service and Tourism Centre and the Local Centres.
 Proposals for visitor attractions in Rural Centres will need to demonstrate a need to be outside the Local Service and Tourism Centre and Local Centres.
 Proposals to locate visitor attractions in the countryside will need to demonstrate why a countryside location is essential.
-Countryside proposals should make use of existing buildings whenever possible. - Option 2: Proposals for visitors attractions and recreational and leisure development will be permitted within Centres.
+Countryside proposals should make use of existing buildings whenever possible. - Option 2: Proposals for visitor attractions and recreational and leisure development will be permitted within Centres.
 Proposals for attractions outside settlements will need to demonstrate why a countryside location is essential.
 Countryside proposals should make use of existing buildings whenever possible. - Option 3: Permitting visitor attractions, recreational and leisure activities in or adjacent to Centres.
 Proposals in the countryside will need to demonstrate why a 'Rural Centre' or 'Countryside' location is essential.
-Countryside proposals should make use of existing buildings whenever possible. - 5.21 The Sustainability Appraisal concluded that Option 1 was the most sustainable option. - 5.22 The housing policies (44 & 45) emerged from alternative policy options to negotiate 50% affordable housing in developments of 2 or more units and where housing need is greater than supply in individual centres seek to allocate land for 100% affordable housing on small sites of 10 units or less (Option 1) or to continue with the Joint Unitary Development Plan approach and negotiate 20% affordable housing on sites of 3 or more units (Option 2); or seek to negotiate affordable housing to meet identified need on housing developments in the housing sub-market areas and Centres based on the results of a viability appraisal (Option 3). - 5.23 The Sustainability Appraisal concluded that in the context of the limited capacity for development in the National Park, and the demand for affordable housing Option 1 was best aligned with the Sustainability Objectives. - 5.24 The summary symbols used below and in appendix A can be interpreted as follows:
+Countryside proposals should make use of existing buildings whenever possible. - 5.17 The Sustainability Appraisal concluded that Option 1 was the most sustainable option. - 5.18 The housing policies (47 & 49) emerged from the following alternative policy options: - Option 1: A policy based on the latest Welsh Government National Park Household Projections; or - Option 2: seek to negotiate affordable housing to meet identified need on housing developments in the housing sub-market areas and Centres based on the results of a viability appraisal; or - Option 3: to negotiate 50% affordable housing in developments of 2 or more units and where housing need is greater than supply in individual centres seek to allocate land for 100% affordable housing on small sites of 10 units or fewer; or - Option 4: to continue with the Joint Unitary Development Plan approach and negotiate 20% affordable housing on sites of 3 or more units (Option 2); or - Option 5: Require housing to be used as a principal residence. - 5.19 The Sustainability Appraisal concluded that in the context of the limited capacity for development in the National Park, and the demand for affordable housing Option 2 was best aligned with the Sustainability Objectives. - 5.20 Option 5 was suggested for inclusion through the consultation on the Preferred Strategy as a policy mechanism for tackling the issue of second and holiday home ownership but was considered unsustainable in terms of the delivery of affordable housing owing to the difficulty of deliverability on the back of such covenants.

+5.21 The summary symbols used below and in appendix A can be interpreted as follows: